Compound Interest Calculator

 - Learn more with our 'interest rates explained' guide

-Compound Interest Defined
+Compound Interest Defined:

-Compound interest is the addition of interest to the original amount of a loan or deposit, whereby interest calculated is re-invested into the original amount (or added to the loan), so that interest in the next period is then earned (or charged, if it is a loan) on the principal sum plus previously accumulated interest.
+Compound interest is the addition of interest to the original amount of a loan or deposit, whereby interest calculated is re-invested into the original amount (or added to the loan) so that interest in the next period is then earned (or charged, if it is a loan) on the principal sum plus previously accumulated interest.

 Compound Interest - A Win For Savers

-Compound interest increases returns on savings and investments, but at the same time increases the cost of debt.
+Compound interest increases returns on savings and investments, but at the same time, increases the cost of debt.
 The calculator above shows the compounding returns of an investment or the true cost of compounding debt.

-Compound interest works best as an investment tool - for example, if you deposit $1,000 in the bank and earn 5% per year, with interest paid every month, the interest earned each month is re-invested with your original $1,000 and begins to earn its own interest.
+Compound interest works best as an investment tool - for example if you deposit $1,000 in the bank and earn 5% per year, with interest paid every month, the interest earned each month is re-invested with your original $1,000 and begins to earn its own interest.
 As a rule, the longer money is invested and interest added, the greater the compounding interest effect and the more money you will save.

-Compound interest is the addition of interest to the original amount of a loan or deposit, whereby interest calculated is re-invested into the original amount (or added to the loan), so that interest in the next period is then earned (or charged, if it is a loan) on the principal sum plus previously accumulated interest.
+Compound interest is the addition of interest to the original amount of a loan or deposit, whereby interest calculated is re-invested into the original amount (or added to the loan) so that interest in the next period is then earned (or charged, if it is a loan) on the principal sum plus previously accumulated interest.

 Compound Interest - A Win For Savers

-Compound interest increases returns on savings and investments, but at the same time increases the cost of debt.
+Compound interest increases returns on savings and investments, but at the same time, increases the cost of debt.
 The calculator above shows the compounding returns of an investment or the true cost of compounding debt.

-Compound interest works best as an investment tool - for example, if you deposit $1,000 in the bank and earn 5% per year, with interest paid every month, the interest earned each month is re-invested with your original $1,000 and begins to earn its own interest.
+Compound interest works best as an investment tool - for example if you deposit $1,000 in the bank and earn 5% per year, with interest paid every month, the interest earned each month is re-invested with your original $1,000 and begins to earn its own interest.
 As a rule, the longer money is invested and interest added, the greater the compounding interest effect and the more money you will save.

 Frequently Asked Compound Interest Questions

-How do I earn Compound Interest?Bank deposits and term investments all earn interest, but the frequency of how often they pay the interest affects the compound interest you can receive.
+How do I earn Compound Interest?Both bank deposits and term investments earn interest, but the frequency with which they pay that interest affects the compound interest you can receive.
 For example, if you invest $1,000 with Bank ABC for 12 months and it pays 5.00% p.a. interest on a monthly basis, the interest you earn will compound every month.
 Alternatively, if the interest is only paid at the end of the 12 months, then there is no compounding interest.

 Which is better, 'Simple interest' or 'Compound interest'?When it comes to savings and investing, compound interest is better.
-This is because simple interest is calculated only on the original investment and paid at the end of the term, where as compound interest is calculated on the original investment amount and the accumulated interest earned over previous periods.
+This is because simple interest is calculated only on the original investment and paid at the end of the term, whereas compound interest is calculated on the original investment amount and the accumulated interest earned over previous periods.
 For this reason compound interest is known as "interest on interest.”

 |